5 Majestic Non-Toxic Headboards for any Budget

 • Bamboo: One of the fastest-growing plants in the world, bamboo is an eco-friendly material that is usually safe from toxic chemicals.
 However, choosing a supplier that adheres to strict harvesting regulations is crucial.

 • Rattan: Also known as cane, this material is made from woven strips of a robust tropical plant.
-It can be toxin-free if harvested sustainably, but beware that cheaper rattan products can contain formaldehyde and other nasty chemicals.
+It can be toxin-free if harvested sustainably.

 • Leather: Leather is easy to care for and can feel luxurious to the touch.
 Some excellent eco-leather options are coming to the market if you’re vegan or don’t like the thought of having animal hide in your bedroom.